thecityny/subway-quiz/README.md

 The quiz-code does not rely on a back-end server and all the question data runs client-side.

 In the quiz-content file, replace the array objects' key-value pairs with your own questions, images, answer, and answer options.
-You can put your desired .jpg images in the src/assets/images file.
+You can put your desired .jpg images in the src/assets/images folder.

 Our quiz only has 10 questions but you can add or subtract as many questions as you like and everything will still render correctly.